OpenEvalProject/evals/manuscripts/elife-91988/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/91988/elife-91988-fig8-v1.jpg)

-**Figure 8.:** emc mutants.In all panels, emc mutant cells are marked by the absence of GFP expression (in green) and photoreceptor neurons are marked by Elav in blue.
+**Figure 8.:** In all panels, emc mutant cells are marked by the absence of GFP expression (in green) and photoreceptor neurons are marked by Elav in blue.
 (A) Runt (in red) is expressed in R7 and R8 (yellow arrowhead) photoreceptor cells inside and outside the clone in FRT80 controls.
 (B) Inside emc clone, Runt expression is lost from R7 cells, while expression in R8 cells remains unaffected (orange arrowhead).
 (C) However, inside the emc H99 clones, Runt is expressed in both R7 and R8 cells.
 (D) Cut (in red) is expressed in cone cells in FRT80 controls.
 (E) Inside emc clones, cut is delayed.
 (F) However, inside the emc H99 clones, cut staining is not delayed.
-Genotypes: (A, D) ywhsF;FRT80/[UbiGFP] M(3)67C FRT80, (B, E) ywhsF;emc, (AP6FRT80/[Ubi-GFP] M(3)67C FRT80C, F) ywhsF;emc.
-AP6 Df(3L)H99 FRT80/[UbiGFP] M(3)67C FRT80N = 4 for each genotype.
+Genotypes: (A, D) ywhsF;FRT80/[UbiGFP] M(3)67C FRT80, (B, E) ywhsF;emcAP6FRT80/[Ubi-GFP] M(3)67C FRT80, (C, F) ywhsF;emcAP6 Df(3L)H99 FRT80/[UbiGFP] M(3)67C FRT80.
+N = 4 for each genotype.

 ## Discussion